m-delvalle/dark-blog/content/post/for-starters.md

 +++

 So, this would  be my very first post on this new project of mine: that would be, of course, learning goHugo and how to deploy hugo-created pages to GitHub Pages.
-Free, highly available hosting, without much hustle, automatic SSL (or so I believe) and, more importantly: s STATIC site, for my static-site needs.
+Free, highly available hosting, without much hustle, automatic SSL (or so I believe) and, more importantly: a STATIC site, for my static-site needs.

 Yes, you heard me, WordPress...